Ryan Lonergan

-Ryan Lonergan (born 6 April 1998) is an Australian rugby union footballer who plays for the Brumbies in Super Rugby.
-His regular playing position is scrum half.
+Ryan Lonergan (born 6 April 1998) is an Australian professional rugby union player who plays as a scrum-half for Super Rugby club the Brumbies.

+Professional career

 In 2016, Lonergan was selected for the Australian Schoolboys rugby union team in a tour of New Zealand and Samoa.

 Lonergan played for the Australia national under-20 rugby union team in the 2017 Oceania Rugby Under 20 Championship.

 Soon after leaving school in 2016, Lonergan was signed to a two-year contract.

 Lonergan made his Super Rugby debut in 2017 in a match against the Chiefs in Hamilton, New Zealand.